dotanuki-labs/sculptor/README.md

 # sculptor

-> An opinionated way to bootstrap CLI tools written in Rust 🦀

 ## What

-This project is intended to be used within Dotanuki Labs only.
+An extremely opinionated way to bootstrap CLI apps powered by Rust.

 ## Using